 - A copy of your tax invoice/receipt showing the fee for the Literacy Test

 Once you have filled out the form and have the required attachments, please email the School of Education.

 Various child-safe environment training

-- Promoting Safety and Wellbeing training (PSW certificate) is an online training required to be completed by undergraduate students prior to commencing placement in year one of the degree: Bachelor of Education.
+Promoting Safety and Wellbeing training (PSW certificate) is an online training required to be completed by undergraduate students prior to commencing placement in year one of the degree: Bachelor of Teaching (Middle or Secondary).
 A certificate will need to be provided to prove successful completion.

-- Reporting Abuse and Neglect training needs to be completed prior to commencing the final year (4thyear Bachelor of Teaching) or Master of Teaching placements.
+Responding to Abuse and Neglect: Education and Care Training needs to be completed prior to commencing the final year (4thyear Bachelor of Teaching) or Master of Teaching placements.
 The mandatory reporting of child abuse is enforced in South Australia by child protection legislation and policy.
 Students will need to enroll in a full day course and provide a certificate of completion to the School of Education for their records.
 Course providers can be found at the SA Department for Education .

 - Keeping Safe: Child Protection Curriculum training (KS: CPC) is one day, face-to-face training available to undergraduate (third and fourth year) or masters students provided through SHINEsa.
-All teachers are required to complete this training prior to delivering the curriculum at schools.
+This training is recommended, but not compulsory.

 All pre-service teachers are required to undertake a Working with Children Check, screening through the South Australian Department of Human Services (DHS) to ensure you are able to work with children.
 Processing can take up to eight weeks and must be completed prior to commencing your first mandatory placement.
 If a student does not satisfy the Working with Children Check screening, the student will not be able to undergo their mandatory placements and will be ineligible to graduate.
 The School of Education will initiate your screening upon enrolment to the Bachelor of Teaching or Master of Teaching degrees.